Media democracy: Media ownership concentration

 Cultural studies have investigated changes in the increasing tendency of modern mass media in the field of politics to blur and confuse the boundaries between journalism, entertainment, public relations and advertising.

 A diverse range of information providers is necessary so that viewers, readers and listeners receive a broad spectrum of information from varying sources that is not tightly controlled, biased and filtered.
 Access to different sources of information prevents deliberate attempts at misinformation and allows the public to make their own judgments and form their own opinions.
 This is critical as individuals must be in a position to decide and act autonomously for there to be a functioning democracy.

 The last several decades have seen an increased concentration of media ownership by large private entities.
 In the United States, these organizations are known as the Big Six.
 They include: General Electric, Walt Disney Co., News Corporation, Time Warner, Viacom, and CBS Corporation.
 A similar approach has been taken in Canada, where most media outlets are owned by national conglomerates.
 This has led to a reduction in the number of voices and opinions communicated to the public; to an increase in the commercialization of news and information; a reduction in investigative reporting; and an emphasis on infotainment and profitability over informative public discourse.

 The concentration of media outlets has been encouraged by government deregulation and neoliberal trade policies.
 In the United States, the Telecommunications Act of 1996 removed most of the media ownership rules that were previously put in place.
 This led to a massive consolidation of the telecommunications industry.
 Over 4,000 radio stations were bought out, and minority ownership in TV stations dropped to its lowest point since 1990 when the federal government began tracking the data.

 Another aspect of the concentration of media ownership is the nature of the political economy that follows.
-Some media theorists argue that corporate interest is put forth, and the only the small cluster of media outlets have the privilege of controlling the information that the population can access.
+Some media theorists argue that corporate interest is put forth, and that only the small cluster of media outlets have the privilege of controlling the information that the population can access.
 Moreover, media democracy claims that corporate ownership and commercial pressures influence media content, sharply limiting the range of news, opinions, and entertainment citizens receive.
 Consequently, they call for a more equal distribution of economic, social, cultural, and information capital, which would lead to a more informed citizenry, as well as a more enlightened, representative political discourse.

 To counter media ownership concentration, advocates of media democracy support media diversification.
 For instance, they prefer local news sources, for they allow for a greater variety in the ideas being spread thanks to being outside the corporate economy, since diversity is at the root of a fair democracy.